savvydatainsights/monitoring/README.md

 By default, the localhost is automatically monitored.
 However, you can add other hosts where cAdvisor exposes containers' metrics, by adding more Prometheus targets.
 To add a host, execute:

-`ansible-playbook playbooks/add-cadvisor.yml -e "host=hostname target=ip:8080"`
+`ansible-playbook playbooks/add-cadvisor.yml -e host=hostname -e target=ip:8080`

 Replace *hostname* and *ip* with the appropriate values.
 If cAdvisor exposes the metrics through other port than 8080, change it too.
 Following the example, the metrics should be available by accessing http://ip:8080/metrics.

+If your Prometheus host is a remote host, you must set the *prometheus_host* parameter, and a [inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) with the SSH credentials required for Ansible connection:

+`ansible-playbook playbooks/add-cadvisor.yml -i inventory -e prometheus_host=remote -e host=hostname -e target=ip:8080`

 ![Monitoring diagram](https://dev.savvydatainsights.co.uk/nexus/repository/savvy/files/Monitoring.png)

 The diagram above shows you can add as many hosts as you want, each host with an instance of cAdvisor from where Prometheus scrapes metrics.
-The monitored host can have several running containers or just the cAdvisor one.
+The monitored host can have several running containers or just cAdvisor.

 ## The dashboard